HariHara-sn/Gateway_Detection/README.md

 2. **Video Capture**: Read frames sequentially from a recorded video file.

-3. **Pre-processing**: Convert frames into a format compatible with the neural network by normalizing, resizing, and channel swapping.

-4. **Object Detection**: Utilize the YOLO network to detect objects in the video frames, providing bounding box coordinates, confidence scores, and class IDs for detected objects.
+3. **Object Detection**: Utilize the YOLO network to detect objects in the video frames.

-5. **Post-processing**: Apply Non-maximum Suppression (NMS) to filter overlapping boxes based on confidence scores, ensuring each object is labeled once.

-6. **Display Results**: Draw bounding boxes and labels on the original frame, displaying the processed frame in a GUI window using OpenCV.
+4. **Display Results**: Draw bounding boxes and labels on the original frame, displaying the processed frame in a GUI window using OpenCV.

-7. **Cleanup**: Release video capture and destroy OpenCV windows upon script completion.

-## Algorithm Overview
+## Algorithm Steps:

 1. **Initialize YOLO Network**: Load the pre-trained YOLOv4 model weights and configuration using OpenCV’s DNN module, tailored to detect objects defined in the COCO dataset.

 2. **Video Capture**: Open a video file and read frames sequentially.
-This could be replaced with real-time video stream if necessary.

 3. **Pre-processing**:
    - Convert frames into a blob format to be compatible with the neural network input requirements (normalization, resizing, and channel swapping).